boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ## Dashboard examples for ctrlX CORE - MOTION App

-Please note that for these examples the installation of the ctrlX MOTION app is expected.
-See [our store](https://developer.community.boschrexroth.com/t5/Store-and-How-to/ctrlX-CORE-Motion-App/ba-p/13294) and the corresponding [documentation of the ctrlX MOTION app](https://docs.automation.boschrexroth.com/document/version/1.0/R911403791_01_Motion_App_-1_-en_US/documentRoot/7249282556584996~en/).
+Please note that for these examples the installation of the ctrlX CORE - MOTION App is expected.
+See [our store](https://developer.community.boschrexroth.com/t5/Store-and-How-to/ctrlX-CORE-Motion-App/ba-p/13294) and the corresponding [documentation of the ctrlX CORE - MOTION App](https://docs.automation.boschrexroth.com/document/version/1.0/R911403791_01_Motion_App_-1_-en_US/documentRoot/7249282556584996~en/).

 ### Monitor and switch motion state